-The detection of SN 1987A neutrinos arriving over an interval of about 10 s, in agreement with the predictions of a core-collapse supernova with the standard cooling scenario, imposes constraints on the existence of light BSM particles which would constitute an additional channel of energy-loss, shortening the duration of the neutrino burst [73].
-This has in particular been used to constrain axions [73], dark photons [74], and sterile neutrinos of different mass ranges [55, 57, 58, 75-78].
+The detection of SN 1987A neutrinos arriving over an interval of about 10 s, in agreement with the predictions of a core-collapse supernova with the standard cooling scenario, imposes constraints on the existence of light BSM particles which would constitute an additional channel of energy-loss, shortening the duration of the neutrino burst [74].
+This has in particular been used to constrain axions [74], dark photons [75], and sterile neutrinos of different mass ranges [55, 57, 58, 76-79].
 The constraints are particularly relevant for the mixing with ν{τ} , since the laboratory constraints are weakest in this case.
-We indicate the constraints found in [55] by the yellow shaded area in the bottom left panel of Fig. 1.
+We indicate the constraints found in [55] by the yellow shaded area in the bottom left panel of figure 1.

-However, as it has been recently pointed out in Ref.
-[79], these bounds rely on the standard corecollapse supernova model.
-If instead the supernova is modelled by a collapse-induced thermo-nuclear explosion [80], the observed neutrino signal could stem from the accretion disk and would be insensitive to the cooling rates.
-With this in mind, we do not apply the supernova bounds of Ref.
-[55] in our main analysis, but emphasize that this region of parameter space can be fully probed in the near future both by laboratory and astrophysical observations.
+However, as it has been recently pointed out in ref.
+[80], these bounds rely on the standard core-collapse supernova model.
+If instead the supernova is modelled by a collapse-induced thermo-nuclear explosion [81], the observed neutrino signal could stem from the accretion disk and would be insensitive to the cooling rates.
+With this in mind, we do not apply the supernova bounds of ref.
+[55] in our main analysis, but emphasize that this region of parameter space can be fully probed in the near future - both by laboratory and astrophysical observations.